 Sessions are once a week and last 50 minutes.
 There is no limit to how long or short therapy can be.
 It can range from a few weeks to a number of years.
 We'll regularly review how the therapy is progressing, and it will be your choice as to however long or short you wish to stay.

 What happens in the first session

 We'll look at what brought you to therapy, what you would like to achieve, and get a sense of whether we can work together.
 It's an opportunity for you to ask me questions and decide whether you feel comfortable with how I work.

 More about me

 MY QUALIFICATION AND EXPERIENCE

 I am a qualified counsellor and psychotherapist.
 I have a foundation degree in counselling, and diplomas in therapeutic counselling and relational mindfulness.
-I am a registered member of the British Association for Counselling and Psychotherapy (BACP), and have been working as a therapist for more than three years.
+I am a registered member of the British Association for Counselling and Psychotherapy (BACP), and have been working as a therapist for more than five years.
 The BACP is the largest professional body representing counselling and psychotherapy in the UK.
 They set the standards, values, and ethical guidelines by which therapists work to.